pzmarzly/cloudy/README.md

 config have precedence over global ones.

-On server setup and after `cloudy reinit`, `~/.cloudy-init.sh` and `.cloudy-init.sh` are run on the server as root, if they exists.
+On server setup and after `cloudy reinit`, `~/.cloudy-init.sh` and `.cloudy-init.sh` are run on the server as root, if those files exists.

 ### Default configuration